How to Survive Holidays with your Weight Intact

-Honestly, the biggest problem with this time of year is that our indulgence doesn’t happen over one day or once or twice in a month.
+Honestly, the biggest problem with any holiday period is that your indulgence doesn’t happen over one day or once or twice in a month.
 It’s not called a ‘season’ for nothing.
-It’s because we indulge week after week with the pre-Christmas work parties leading on to the Christmas week get togethers and then New Year celebrations.
+It’s because you indulge week after week with the pre-Christmas work parties leading on to the Christmas week get togethers + then New Year celebrations.
 And anyone notice that chocolate Easter eggs are EVERYWHERE for at least two months prior to Easter Sunday?
 I mean come on.
 Give a girl a break.
-It means you end up eating calorie laden ‘discretionary’ food and drink regularly over a couple of months.
-No wonder we make new years resolutions + start your new diet after Easter.
+It means you end up eating calorie laden ‘discretionary’ foods + drinks very regularly over a couple of months.
+No wonder you make new years resolutions + start your new diet after Easter.

 And if there is anything that kills weight loss it’s a lack of consistency.
-The holiday season involves so much of what we LOVE.
-Amazing food, happy times with loved ones, fruity flavoured sugary drinks and extra effort put into dessert, baked goods and snacks.
-It’s a time when our mentality is ‘let’s go all out’ or ‘I’ve had a big year, I deserve it’.
-And that’s pretty hard to argue against, except that it can COMPLETELY UNDO ANY WEIGHT LOSS THAT WE’VE WORKED SO HARD FOR.
-That, and it messes with our minds because we put pressure on ourselves as we still aren’t fitting into that dress that we said we would and the thought of family parties around the pool wearing swimmers sends the fear of God into us.
-Then choose one or two days where you don’t stick to this and you eat whatever you want and be ok with that.
-But for the rest of the parties and gatherings, stick to your plan like glue.
+The holiday seasons involve so much of what we LOVE.
+Amazing food, happy times with loved ones, fruity flavoured sugary drinks, chocolate galore + extra effort put into dessert, baked goods + snacks.
+It’s a time when your mentality is ‘let’s go all out’ or ‘I’ve had a big year, I deserve it’.

+So, here are my top ten strategies for surviving any holiday season.
+I know you’re ready to make change otherwise you wouldn’t have read this far so let’s do it.
+Make these strategies (or even just a few of them) your plan + stick to it.
+Then choose one or two days where you don’t stick to this + you eat whatever you want + be ok with that.
+But for the rest of the parties + gatherings, stick to your plan like glue.
 You won’t regret it.

-Suggest restaurants to meet at when you’re catching up for workplace parties where you know you can get something that suits your healthy eating goals
+Suggest restaurants to meet at when you’re catching up for workplace parties where you know you can get something that suits your healthy eating goals.

 Design yourself a set of ‘bare minimums’ and stick to it.